 You cannot use AI tools like ChatGPT or other text/image/video generators to create any part of your submission.
 The judges will use detection tools to check for AI-generated content, and any such content will be disqualified.

-The research paper must be related to the Festival theme.
+The research paper must be related to the Festival theme and answering a specific "thesis" or research question.

 Below is a list of suggested topics that connect with this year’s theme.